jfodera/Fodera-Home/labs/lab02/README-my-obs.txt

 Lab 2 Notes

+Summary:

+This document is basically just little things I noticed/learned throughout this lab.
+I would say I took a lot away from it and was a much needed experience.
+Provoked some good questions that I'm eager to get answered.

 itws-1100-foderj = iit
 deoploying code instructions on readme using vs code for this lab, chrome dev in future